juni-vogt/legitRipple.js/README.md

 ```

 ###Custom elements
-You can customize ripples by setting the `hasCustomRipple` option to true and adding the following markup to your HTML:
+You can even use custom elements for the ripple by setting the `hasCustomRipple` option to true and adding the following markup to your HTML:
 ```html
 <div>
     Container Element